-Disruption to learning and good order within the Academy, should be dealt with positively and as soon as it occurs by the member of staff who is responsible at that time for the pupil displaying inappropriate behaviours.
-So that pupils are able to understand our behaviour code, the following sanctions ladder should be applied consistently.
-It should be displayed in all classrooms and explained to the pupils at the start of each academic year as part of the PD curriculum.
+Disruption to learning and good order within the Academy will be dealt with positively and as soon as it occurs by the member of staff who is responsible at that time for the pupil displaying inappropriate behaviours.
+So that pupils are able to understand how to regulate their behaviour the following sanctions ladder should be applied consistently.
+During Tutor Time and as part of the Personal Development curriculum it will be explained to pupils.